rivermont/spidy/README.md

 If you find a bug raise an issue, and if you have a suggestion go ahead and fork it.<br>
 We will happily look at anything that you build off of spidy; we're not very creative people and we know that there're more ideas out there!

+## TODO
+This project is far from done; this is a list of planned features:

+  - Move page crawling/scraping/saving to a `crawl()` function.
+  - Automatic bug testing with Travis CI
+  - Versions for Windows, Mac, Linux
+  - Working GUI
+  - Multiple HTTP threads at once - need to communicate
+  - Respecting of `robots.txt`
+  - More thorough documentation
+  - PyPI and pip

 # License
 We used the [Gnu General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html) (see [LICENSE](https://github.com/rivermont/spidy/blob/master/LICENSE)) as it was the license that best suited our needs.<br>
 Honestly, if you link to this repo and credit `rivermont` and `FalconWarriorr`, and you aren't selling spidy in any way, then we would love for you to distribute it.<br>
 Thanks!

 --------------------